Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 Hospital de Santa Maria

 Hospital de Santa Maria is the country’s leading university hospital located in the capital city.
 Don’t be mistaken!
-Even though it is an educational institution, it does not mean the quality of treatment provided here is any less than the other notable hospitals.
+Even though it is an educational institution, it does not mean the quality of treatment provided here is any less than that of other notable hospitals.

 Instituto Português de Oncologia